Boundary Renormalization Group Flow of Entanglement Entropy at a (2+1)-Dimensional Quantum Critical Point

 We observe systematic suppression of $S_{2}(\ell)$ with increasing dimerization, which can be attributed to the enhanced intra-dimer entanglement at the boundary.
 This reduces the quantum correlations across the entangling surface, which manifests as a monotonic decrease in the nonuniversal coefficient $\alpha$ with increasing $J$.

 Remarkably, the universal constant $\gamma$ also exhibits a monotonic decrease with increasing $J$, saturating within error bars in the strong dimerization limit ($J \gtrsim 3.5$).
 While $\gamma$ remains independent of short-distance regularization and subsystem geometry, its evolution directly tracks the boundary RG flow driven by dimerization.
-The observed monotonic decrease of $\gamma$ suggests its role as a characteristic function for boundary RG flow in (2+1) dimensions, analogous to the boundary entropy $\ln g$ in (1+1)-dimensional CFTs~\cite{Affleck1991, Friedan2004, Casini2016}.
+The observed monotonic decrease of $\gamma$ suggests its role as a characteristic function for boundary RG flow in (2+1) dimensions, analogous to the boundary entropy $\ln g$ in (1+1)-dimensional CFTs~\cite{Affleck1991, Friedan2004, Casini2016} and suggests a higher-dimensional anolog of $g$-theorem.
+This is consistent with the irreversibility of boundary RG flows; However, we note that $\gamma$ is different from the $b$ coefficient in the entropic $b$-theorem established in Ref.~\cite{Casini2019}, which is defined by the boundary Weyl anomaly coefficient and can be extracted from the logarithmic term in the von Neumann EE of a semicircular region close to the boundary.

 \textit{ Conclusion and discussions.---} We have investigated the second R\'enyi EE $S_{2}(\ell)$ at the QCP of a columnar dimerized antiferromagnetic Heisenberg model on the square lattice.
 Our central discovery reveals that the universal constant term $\gamma$ in the area-law scaling $S_{2}(\ell) = \alpha\ell - \gamma$ exhibits remarkable sensitivity to the entangling surface configurations.
 Specifically, we observe that $\gamma_{\text{sp}} > 0$ for the strong-bond-cut entangling surfaces, and $\gamma_{\text{ord}} < 0$ for the weak-bond-cut surfaces.
 Through the correspondence between the entangling surfaces and the physical open boundaries, we attribute this difference to the distinct conformal boundary conditions.
 Moreover, introducing dimerization along the strong-bond-cut surfaces drives a controlled boundary RG flow from the special to the ordinary criticality.
 Along this flow, $\gamma$ decreases monotonically with the dimerization strength $J$, saturating in the strong dimerization regime.
 Therefore, we propose that the boundary RG flow at a (2+1)-dimensional QCP exhibits irreversible behavior, and the constant $\gamma$ serves as a monotonic characteristic function of the boundary RG flow.
-Our work thus provides strong numerical evidence for a higher-dimensional analog of the $g$-theorem, and identify the universal constant of the EE as the characteristic function directly analogous to the role of boundary entropy in (1+1)-dimensional CFT.
+Our work thus provides numerical evidence for a higher-dimensional analog of the $g$-theorem, and identify the universal constant of the EE as the characteristic function directly analogous to the role of boundary entropy in (1+1)-dimensional CFT.

 Our findings raise several open questions deserving further investigation.

 First, the interpretation of $\gamma$ as a universal constant independent of short-distance regularization and subsystem geometry rests on field-theoretic arguments\cite{Metlitski2009}.
 However, a systematic verification is essential through comparative studies with distinct lattice model realizations of the three-dimensional O(3) universality class and tests on the geometric dependence using anisotropic subsystems with different aspect ratios.
 Such examination is expected to establish $\gamma$ as a genuine universal quantity characterizing the bulk CFT and the conformal boundary condition.